 How To See The Whale Sharks:

 At present, there are a few different ways in which to visit the whale sharks.

 Liveaboards are undoubtedly the most expensive way to visit the area, but for those with a big budget this option offers the chance to visit the area without the hassles of travel in and out of Nabire.
 Liveaboards also allow you to dive in additional areas more challenging to visit from the land.
 The boats/companies that visit the area vary greatly from year to year (some years there are none), meaning the liveaboard option is not always available.
-In the last few years we have not seen many liveaboards advertise trips to the southern reaches of Cenderawasih Bay (most stay up near the island of Biak) and thus far we have not seen any trips advertised for the southern reaches in 2017 (that is not to say there aren’t any, you just may have to do quite a bit of searching).
+You best bet if you want to visit the sharks via liveaboard is to contact boat companies far in advance (they typically book a year out) to inquire as to whether they have a planned trip to the area.

-At the time of writing this only Kali Lemon Resort offers scuba diving with any regularity.
-There have been other options in the past such as Ahe Dive Resort but they are not currently operating as far as we can tell from searching both on the internet and in Nabire itself.
+Currently only Kali Lemon Resort offers scuba diving with any regularity.
+There have been other options in the past such as Ahe Dive Resort but they are not currently operating.
 It is possible to book trips though tour services such as Trek Papua, which use Kali Lemon Resort for the whale shark portion of their trips (we have not found anyone who has used Trek Papua so cannot recommend or comment on the quality of their trips) .
 Alternatively you can book directly with the resort for a slightly lower price (see below description of accommodations for current Kali Lemon prices).
 Staying at the dive resort is by FAR the most expensive way to visit the whale sharks from Nabire and not feasible for most people on a budget.

 *NOTE – There is no dive shop in Nabire so make sure you have what you need to maintain your own gear if you are not renting equipment from Kali Lemon.